mozilla/jupyter-spark/README.md

 # jupyter-spark
-Jupyter Notebook extension for Apache Spark integration
+Jupyter Notebook extension for Apache Spark integration.

 Include a progress indicator for the current Notebook cell if it invokes a Spark job.
 Query the Spark UI service on the backend to get the required Spark job information.
 <br/><br/><br/>